TT159/TT-Knowledge-Base/Paper Reading/2025-FOLLOWIR-Evaluating and Teaching Information Retrieval Models to Follow Instructions.md

    develop a new evaluation framework, p-MRR. measuring rank-wise score changes of documents given a pair of different instructions with the same query.

+## Method

+- Developed **FollowIR**, a benchmark derived from three high-quality TREC collections (Robust 2004, Common Core 2017, News 2021) that provide detailed human-written instructions (narratives) for professional annotators.

+- Curated modified instructions by adding constraints that shift document relevance, requiring re-annotation of some documents (to indicate their relevance changes).

+- Proposed a **pairwise evaluation metric (p-MRR)** to assess whether IR models correctly adjust relevance rankings when instructions change.

+- Evaluated various IR models (BM25, MonoBERT, TART, GritLM-7B, and APIs) with and without instruction-based training.

+- Additionally trained **FollowIR-7B**, a new instruction-tuned IR model using synthetic data derived from GPT-3.5 and filtered by Mistral-7B-instruct-v0.2.

+## Experiments

+- Evaluated models on standard IR metrics (e.g., MAP, nDCG@5) and p-MRR using the FollowIR benchmark.

+- Models with over 3 billion parameters or those tuned on instructions (e.g., FLAN-T5, Mistral-7B-instruct) performed better on instruction-following.

+- Smaller or non-instruction-tuned models often treated instructions as keywords rather than understanding their semantic intent.

+- Fine-tuning on longer instructions (via FollowIR-7B) improved both retrieval quality and instruction-following ability.

+- Additional analysis on BEIR datasets showed similar trends of instruction misinterpretation by most models.

+## Limitations

+- Only evaluated on English TREC datasets; results may not generalize to other languages or domains.

+- Evaluation focuses on reranking rather than full retrieval, due to practical and licensing constraints.

+- Annotation errors may exist due to reliance on prior TREC judgments and synthetic data generation.

+### 7. Summary

+- The paper highlights that most current IR models do not effectively follow instructions, often defaulting to keyword-based approaches.

+- The FollowIR benchmark, dataset, and model provide tools for systematically evaluating and improving instruction-following in IR.

+- Results suggest that instruction-following can be significantly improved with dedicated fine-tuning and large instruction-tuned models.

 ## Additional knowledge